 - Measures that demonstrate to external parties whether or not the organization is achieving intended results.”

-Harness – Harness is a modern CI/CD platform that currently offers Continuous Integration, Continuous Deployment, automated deployment verification and rollback based on machine learning, fine grained RBAC, full audit trails, proprietary and integrated secrets management, and cloud cost monitoring with suggestions.
+Harness – Harness is a modern CI/CD platform that currently offers Continuous Integration, Continuous Deployment, automated deployment verification and rollback based on machine learning, Feature Flags, fine-grained RBAC, full audit trails, proprietary and integrated secrets management, and cloud cost monitoring with suggestions.
 It was built for cloud native technologies but it also works well with legacy technology.

 Harness is available as a SaaS platform but also has an on-prem offering for those companies who require it.
 Harness is a commercial software vendor but also offers an open-source version of its Continuous Integration module.